mattbierner/seshet/README.md

 in this case, pruning can reduce memory usage and improving access performance.

 ### Hof
-Seshat is not designed for direct use.
-This simplified example demonstrates using Seshat for memoization of a monadic Fibonacci calculator:
+Seshet is not designed for direct use.
+This simplified example demonstrates using Seshet for memoization of a monadic Fibonacci calculator:

     // Basic Operations
     var ret = \x -> \m, k -> k(x, m);